sec-stuttgart/pia-mpc/README.md

 The following runs only the verification of a single authentication operation.
 Afterwards, the scripts prints the average verification time (for 64 and 128 bit plaintext size).
-The parameters indicate the number of ciphertexts to check.
+The script parameters indicate the number of ciphertexts to check.
 The option `--processors -1` indicates that a GPU should be used.

 ```bash